Thích Thanh Từ: Biography

 Thích Thanh Từ began his life in a well-educated family that followed Cao Đài, a Vietnamese religion founded in 1926.
 He was born on July 24, 1924, in Cần Thơ, Vietnam with the birth name of Trần Hữu Phước.
 He was determined to become a Buddhist monk after noticing the suffering of his people during wartime and after 3 months of Buddhist duties and at the age of 25 was given his Buddhist name which he is now known by, Thích Thanh Từ.
-After 3 years of servicing as an expression of gratitude towards his master he finally decided to leave so he could find his true self, which resulted in secluding himself in a meditation chamber that he built in 1966.
-This led him to discover the concept of Nothingness after many of attempts at other meditation practices.
-Realizing how powerful his meditation can be he wanted to engage with the public and teach the Buddhist ways and lived by the phrase "After realization, enlighten others."
+After 3 years of servicing as an expression of gratitude towards his master he finally decided to leave, seeking "unlearned knowledge" to find his true self.
+Feeling that Pure Land practice would not help him attain this goal, he secluded himself in a meditation chamber that he built in 1966 to take up the practice of meditation.
+After several unsuccessful attempts at various meditation methods, he eventually discovered the concept of Nothingness.
+Realizing how powerful meditation can be, he wanted to engage with the public and teach the Buddhist ways, living by the phrase "After realization, enlighten others."